Departmental Fiscal Oversight

 - Awareness of applicable University policies.

 The following tasks are strongly encouraged to provide fiscal oversight to your department and are not inclusive of all department fiscal oversight to be performed.
 The Division of Finance-Accounting office can assist in establishing or reviewing appropriate department fiscal policies and procedures upon request.
 In addition, expanded definition and information for this policy is available under Resources below.

 The following procedures assist with ensuring compliance with the above policy:

 - Transaction Checklist within WebApps Financial Statements

-- All transactions reported timely in the appropriate chartfield and account for valid business purpose.
+- All transactions are reported timely in the appropriate chartfield and account for valid business purpose.

-- Revenues deposited timely and Advice of Gifts accompanies gift receipts.
+- Revenues are deposited timely and Advice of Gifts accompanies gift receipts.

 - Purchases using the preferred method, in accordance with University policies and appropriate signature authority as per Business Policy and Procedure Manual (BPPM) 3:001 & 2.210.